PaulKinlan/paul.kinlan.me/content/en/2010-12-06-js-classlist-yipee-.markdown

 <p>For a long time I have been using the class attribute to hold state, but
 also naturally to providing styling.
 I had my own routines to parse and manipulate the class attribute.
-However,  it never felt natural &ndash; I don&rsquo;t know why, it just didn&rsquo;t.
+However,  it never felt natural &ndash; I don't know why, it just didn't.
 Then in jQuery this all came as standard &ndash; we now had the ability to &ldquo;toggle&rdquo; a class (my routines never had this&hellip;.. not sure how I missed it to be honest) using simple semantics.</p>